Mallick17/SQL-NoSQL/README.md

    - Ensure the `WHERE` clause is specific enough to target only the intended rows.
 Without a `WHERE` clause, `DELETE FROM table_name;` will delete **all rows** in the table.

 6. **Check Affected Rows**:
    - After running `DELETE`, MySQL reports the number of rows affected.
-Verify this matches your expectations:
+Verify this matches The expectations:
      ```
      Query OK, 5 rows affected (0.02 sec)
      ```

 ### **Common Pitfalls to Avoid**
 - **Missing `WHERE` Clause**:
   - Running `DELETE FROM employees;` without a `WHERE` clause deletes **all rows** in the table.
-Always double-check your query.
+Always double-check The query.
 - **Foreign Key Errors**:
   - Deleting from `employees` may fail if `emp_no` is referenced elsewhere.
 Address dependent tables or disable foreign key checks as needed.
 - **Incorrect Conditions**: